 7. Your Skin Type Is Inherited

-Sometimes, you just have to blame plain ol’ genetics for your skin type.
-If your Mom (and/or Dad) has griped about skin woes similar to yours, chances are, you may have inherited the overzealous pores and oiliness from them.
+Sometimes, you have to blame plain ol’ genetics for your skin type.
+If Mom and Dad have griped about skin troubles similar to yours, chances are, you may have inherited your complexion from them.

-As shown above, there is a variety of intrinsic and extrinsic factors for your skin type.
-It could be one, or a combination, of these factors that’s responsible for the excess shine and extra-large pores.
-Understanding the exact causes behind it will help you build up a more effective beauty ritual to control shine and ward off acne.
+As shown above, there’s a variety of internal and external causes for your skin type.
+It could be one or a combination of these factors that’s responsible for the excess sebum and visibly large pores.
+Identifying the exact causes will help you build an effective skincare routine to control shine and ward off acne.